 Pre-course health screenings

-When you confirm Bristol as your first choice university, the Admissions team will get in touch with a pre-course health questionnaire for Faculty of Health applicants, or a separate questionnaire for PGCE applicants.
+When you confirm Bristol as your first choice university, the Admissions team will get in touch with a Pre-course health questionnaire (Office document, 73kB) for Faculty of Health applicants, or a separate questionnaire for PGCE applicants.
 The process is:

 1. The Admissions team will send you a pre-course health assessment questionnaire if your course involves: